 Why the “comprehensive designation” from the NCI matters

-Cancer patients throughout inland Northern California from Sacramento to the Oregon border now have access to care among the best in the world.
-UC Davis Comprehensive Cancer Center’s integrated cancer research programs, innovative biomedical technologies and cancer health outreach and education have earned the prestigious “comprehensive” designation from the National Cancer Institute (NCI).
+Cancer patients throughout inland Northern California from Sacramento to the Oregon border have access to care among the best in the world.
+UC Davis Comprehensive Cancer Center’s integrated cancer research programs, innovative biomedical technologies and cancer health outreach and education have earned “comprehensive” designation from the National Cancer Institute (NCI).

 UC Davis Comprehensive Cancer Center is the only cancer center in Sacramento and all of inland Northern California to have earned the designation, the world’s most prestigious institutional honor in oncology, awarded to only about one percent of cancer centers nationwide.

 What does NCI designation mean to patients?